 - Now, Peter was sitting outside in the courtyard, and one servant girl approached him, saying; “You also were with Jesus the Galilean.”

-- But he denied it before everyone, saying; “I don’t *know what you’re talking about.”
+- But he denied it before all of them, saying; “I don’t *know what you’re talking about.”

 - Then having departed out to the gateway, another servant girl saw him and tells the men there; “This man was with Jesus of Nazareth.”

-- But having approached him after a little while, the men *standing there said to Peter; “Surely you’re also one of them, for even your accent makes it obvious.”
+- But having approached him after a little while, the men *standing there said to Peter; “Surely you’re also one of them, for even your accent makes you obvious.”

 - Then he began to curse and to make an oath, saying; “I *don’t know the man!”
 And immediately a rooster crowed.

-- And Peter remembered the words Jesus had spoken, saying; “before the rooster crows, you will deny Me three times.”
+- And Peter remembered the word Jesus had spoken, saying; “Before the rooster crows, you will deny Me three times.”
 And having gone outside, he wept bitterly.

 Next: Matthew chapter 27